webworker01/walletworker/README.md

 ![WalletWorker Main Menu](./screenshots/main.jpg)

 This is a fancy batch file which creates a lightweight wallet interface for Komodo and all of its assetchains.
 It sets up and depends on the "native" blockchains that you wish to operate with.

+Best of all it's fully compatible with the excellent [Agama wallet](https://komodoplatform.com/komodo-wallets/)!

-I am not planning on implementing SPV(electrum) functionality at this time, if you desire this please use the excellent [Agama wallet](https://komodoplatform.com/komodo-wallets/).
+I am not planning on implementing SPV(electrum) functionality at this time, if you desire this please use Agama.

 [View more screenshots](./screenshots)